LuLi0077/SDC/Vehicle_Detection/README.md

 * [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/): (`.ipynb`: `Step - 1.a.5`)
 * [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html): (`.ipynb`: `Step - 1.a.5`)

+`Step - 1.a.(4 & 5).1` and `Step - 1.a.(4 & 5).2` used two different samping approach. `Step - 1.a.(4 & 5).1` combines all the data, then sample a portion of it, before splitting to train vs test. `Step - 1.a.(4 & 5).2` used separately sources for train vs test purposes.
+Both were tested and `Step - 1.a.(4 & 5).2` is choosen for building the classifier.
+* When dealing with image data that was extracted from video, there may be sequences of images where the target object (vehicles in this case) appear almost identical in a whole series of images.
+Sample train and test data from different sources to avoid same images showing up in both sets.
+* `Step - 1.a.(4 & 5).2` also increased train set to 20k and test set to 4k images.

-Here is an example of one of each of the `vehicle` and `non-vehicle` classes, after resized to (64, 64):
+Here is an example of two of each of the `vehicle` and `non-vehicle` classes, after resized to (64, 64):

 ![SampleImage](https://github.com/LuLi0077/SDC/blob/master/Vehicle_Detection/output_images/sampleimage.png)